 Note: Some of these options are available only for Windows

 Desktop Central provides a web-based connection to the remote computers.
 This means that a remote connection can be established from anywhere and it does not require any additional client software to be installed other than the Desktop Central agent.
 Desktop Central also lets you connect to remote computers through mobile phones and tablets.

-When connecting to remote computers using Remote Desktop Sharing, the adminstrators have an option to whether get user's permission before connecting to their desktop.
-Selecting this option would pop up a request window in the user's desktop seeking remote access.
-This is to ensure that the user's privacy is maintained.
+When connecting to remote computers using remote access option, the administrators can opt to get user's permission before connecting to their desktop.
+A dialog box pops up on the user's screen requesting remote access.
+This ensures user's privacy.